DocuWare/Intellix/doc/installation_en.md

 ### IIS installation and ARR installation fails

 In case the IIS installation fails, or any other module installation fails, you should restart the machine.
-Pending Windows may stop the configuration of the IIS.
+Pending Windows updates may stop the configuration of the IIS.
 A machine restart solves this problem in many cases.

 ## Appendix